-DHARA G. SHAH MEMBERSHIP NO. 125832 Dhard 9
+DHARA G. SHAH

+MEMBERSHIP NO. 125832

+Dhara 9 shah

 The Company classifies its financial assets in the following measurement categories:

 - Those to be measured subsequently at fair value (either through other comprehensive income, or through profit or loss) - Those measured at amortised cost.